sharksystems/appium-browserstack_test/ReadMe.md

 ## Summary

-This repository contains automated tests for the WebdriverIO Android Demo App, configured to run on [Browserstack](https://www.browserstack.com) or a local Appium server
+This repository contains automated tests for the WebdriverIO Android Demo App, configured to run on [Browserstack](https://www.browserstack.com) via GitHub Actions or a local Appium server.

 ## Requirements